115 Greek Last Names or Surnames

-Greeks have a very impressive culture and most Greeks are proud of it.
-But it was not until the 15th century that Greek’s started giving importance to a surname.
-Most Greek ancient surnames are influenced by family names and names of parents.
-Most Greek last names are inherited from the paternal side i.e father’s first name or the family name.
-Someone from Greek ancestry can be easily identified by their last names.
-Most Greek last names and surnames are unique with a lot of meaning to it.
-Most names have an origin to it and trace back to time.
+Greeks have a very impressive culture, and most Greeks are proud of it.
+But it was not until the 15th century that Greeks started giving importance to a surname.
+Most ancient Greek surnames are influenced by family names and parents’ names.
+Most Greek last names are inherited from the paternal side i.e. father’s first name or the family name.
+Their last names can easily identify someone of Greek ancestry.
+Most unique greek last names and surnames come with a lot of meaning to them.
+Most names have an origin and trace back to time.

 Greek names are either of Latin, Hebrew or Greek origin.
 Some names are original Greek words and some have been modified.
 The modified ones imply the origin of the name.
 Popular Greek last names come with suffixes.
 These suffixes give the history or the origin of the place to where the family belongs.
 Some Greek surnames have prefixes too.
 These prefixes reveal about the identity of the person or their origin.
 Greek surnames are therefore interesting as they speak volumes about the tradition and ancestry of the person.
 A surname beginning with “Kara” reveals that the person is from the East and in Turkish “kara” means black.
 “Konto” the prefix means short and “papa” means a person who is a descendant of priests.